Dev guideRecipesAPI ReferenceChangelog

 }

-You can create the indices using Swagger, Postman, curl, or any tools that can make HTTP requests.
-The following example uses curl with Basic authentication using Turnstile HMAC key pair.
-You can run this on Linux, macOS, or Windows Subsystem for Linux (WSL).
+Create the indices using Swagger, Postman, curl, or any tool that makes HTTP requests.
+The following example uses curl with Basic authentication and a Turnstile HMAC key pair.
+Run it on Linux, macOS, or Windows Subsystem for Linux (WSL).

-Save your content types to contenttypes.json and run the following
+Save your content types to content_type.json and run the following command:

 curl --location --request PUT 'https://cg.optimizely.com/api/content/v3/types?id=default' \